Xarthisius/prace_preprep/README.md

 **Fig. 1** Strong scaling curves for uniform grid runs of moderate sizes (512^3 green, 1024^3 yellow) are taken as reference for optimization.
-Black lines are ideal scaling curves for each of those runs taking into account the ratio of total number of cells (including ghostzone layers) to the number of physically valid cells.
+Black lines are ideal scaling curves for each of those runs taking into account the ratio of total number of cells (including guardcell layers) to the number of physically valid cells.
 Dashed black line shows ideal speed-up.
 Red curve shows PIERNIK's performance for many grids per computational process before this project, blue curve shows result of optimization.